 Fig. 7 shows the effect of the addition of polypropylene fibers on the bond strength of the concrete specimens after high-temperature treatment.
 When the fiber content was 0.12 %, the fibers had the greatest effect on improving the mechanical properties of the recycled coarse aggregate concrete specimens.
 At 20 °C, 100 °C, 150 °C, 200 °C, 250 °C, and 300 °C, the bond strengths of the recycled coarse aggregate concrete specimens increased by 6.2 %, 6.8 %, 12.6 %, 24.2 %, 22.7 %, and 13.6 %, respectively.
 When the fiber content was 0.18 %, the effect of the fibers on the bond performance of the recycled coarse aggregate concrete specimens was not significant.
-At 20 °C, 100 °C, 150 °C, 200 °C, 250 °C, and 300 °C, the compressive strength of the recycled coarse aggregate concrete increased by 0.1%, -1.0%, -1.7%, 3.7%, 1.1%, and 1.2%, respectively.
+At 20 °C, 100 °C, 150 °C, 200 °C, 250 °C, and 300 °C, the compressive strength of the recycled coarse aggregate concrete increased by 0.1 %, -1.0 %, -1.7 %, 3.7 %, 1.1 %, and 1.2 %, respectively.
 This is because when the fiber content is within a reasonable range, the mechanical properties of recycled coarse aggregate concrete can be effectively improved, thereby improving the bond performance between recycled coarse aggregate concrete and steel bars.
-However, when the fiber content exceeds a reasonable range, the fiber agglomeration phenomenon reduces the mechanical properties of recycled coarse aggregate concrete, resulting in a poor improvement in the bond performance of recycled coarse aggregate concrete and steel bars.
+However, when the fiber content exceeds a reasonable range, the fiber agglomeration phenomenon reduces the mechanical properties of recycled coarse aggregate concrete and steel bars.
+However, when the fiber agglomeration phenomenon reduces the mechanical properties of recycled coarse aggregate concrete and steel bars.